SoftED: Metrics for Soft Evaluation of Time Series Event Detection

-In each experiment, detection methods were evaluated using the hard metrics Precision, Recall, and F1.
+In each experiment, detectors were evaluated using the hard metrics Precision, Recall, and F1.
 Among them, the F1 was the main metric used for comparison.
-The NAB score was also computed with the standard application profile for each detection method result.
+The NAB score was also computed with the standard application profile for each detector result.
 The NAB scoring algorithm is implemented and publicly available in the R-package \textit{otsad} \cite{iturria_otsad_2019}.
 Anomaly window sizes were automatically set.
 During the computation of the NAB score, confusion matrix metrics are built.
 Based on these metrics, the F1 metric of the NAB scoring approach was also computed.
-Finally, the SoftED metrics were computed for soft evaluation of the applied event detection methods.
-In particular, as the constant of temporal tolerance, $k$, is domain-dependent, this experimental evaluation was set to $15$, defining a tolerance window of $30$ observations enough to hold the central limit theorem unless stated otherwise.
+Finally, the SoftED metrics were computed for soft evaluation of the applied event detectors.
+In particular, this experimental evaluation sets the constant of temporal tolerance, $k$, to its default value ($15$) unless stated otherwise.
 Nevertheless, $k$ also experimented with values in $\{30,45,60\}$ for sensitivity analysis.

-The datasets and codes used in this experimental evaluation were made available for reproducibility.
+The datasets and codes used in this experimental evaluation were available for reproducibility\footref{footn:github_link}.